BarcodX

 Global Reach

-UPC-A is technically a subset of EAN-13.
-By adding a leading "0", a UPC-A barcode can be read by international retail systems outside North America.
+While UPC-A is the North American standard, it is technically a subset of EAN-13.
+By simply prepending a leading "0", a UPC-A barcode can be successfully stored and read by international retail systems across Europe and Asia.